bmehder/NostalgiaPHP/content/pages/about/blank/index.md

 ---
 title: Blank
-description: An example of a nested page with a blank layout.
+description: An example of a nested page with a blank template.
 sitemap: false
-layout: blank
+template: blank
 ---

 # Nested page